 And that’s exactly what can go wrong if you have a gut malabsorption condition – like Crohn’s, for example, or ulcerative colitis or Celiac disease.
 These conditions prevent B vitamins from entering the bloodstream, significantly dropping your blood’s vitamin B levels – and potentially harming your well-being.

 If you have a gut malabsorption condition – like Crohn’s, for example, or ulcerative colitis or Celiac disease – B vitamins are prevented from entering your bloodstream.

 Since vitamin B deficiency is relatively common – some have even declared it a “worldwide problem” – it’s helpful to know some of its main causes (like the 4 described above).

-There's more you can do to reduce the health risks related to a vitamin B deficiency.
-For starters, consider checking your vitamin B levels with EverlyWell’s easy-to-take B Vitamins Test.
+There's more you can do to reduce the health risks related to a low vitamin B12 level (as well as low levels of other B vitamins).
+For starters, consider checking your vitamin B levels with the Everlywell at-home B Vitamins Test.
 Then, if you are indeed deficient, you can consult with your healthcare provider on the next steps you can take.

 Learn More About Vitamin B

 1. Lykstad J, Sharma S. Biochemistry, Water Soluble Vitamins.
 In: StatPearls.
 Treasure Island (FL): StatPearls Publishing; 2020.

 2. Kennedy DO.
 B Vitamins and the Brain: Mechanisms, Dose and Efficacy--A Review.
 Nutrients.
 2016;8(2):68. doi:10.3390/nu8020068